-Check out our new classroom/event space for a variety of instructional opportunities for you, your family, your group of besties, or your favorite partner for date night!
+Check out our new classroom/event space for a variety of instructional opportunities for you, your family, your group of besties, or your favorite partner for a clay date!

 We’re excited to be opening our new classroom annex right next door to our Longfellow gallery at 4206 East 34th Street, Minneapolis, MN 55406.
-You can get more information and find a schedule here, then call 612-327-0429 to reserve your space.
+You can get more information below, then call 612-327-0429 to reserve your space.

 General Classroom/Event Space Information